 Acts of Violence, Criminalization, and Other Abuses Based on Sexual Orientation and Gender Identity

 Both civil law and sharia criminalize consensual same-sex sexual conduct.
 Under sharia individuals who engage in consensual same-sex sexual conduct could be subject to the death penalty.
 Dubai’s penal code allows for up to a 10-year prison sentence for conviction of such activity, while Abu Dhabi’s penal code allows for up to a 14-year prison sentence.
 There were no reports of arrests or prosecutions for consensual same-sex conduct.

 The law does not extend antidiscrimination protections to LGBTI individuals on the basis of their sexual orientation, gender identity or expression, or sex characteristics.
 There were no government efforts to address potential discrimination.

-By law wearing clothing deemed inappropriate for one’s sex is a punishable offense.
-The government deported foreign residents and referred the cases of individuals who wore clothing deemed inappropriate to the public prosecutor.
+By law, wearing clothing deemed inappropriate for one’s sex is a punishable offense.
+The government previously deported foreign residents and referred the cases of individuals who wore clothing deemed inappropriate to the public prosecutor.

 Due to social conventions and potential repression, LGBTI organizations did not operate openly, nor were gay pride marches or gay rights advocacy events held.